IFB-ElixirFr/sandboxbioscenarios/linux_basics_session03/steps/step07.md

 It can be used to cut parts of a line by byte position, character and field (or columns).

 Basically the `cut` command slices the lines to extract some text.
-The main use of this command concerns the extraction of columns indicated by their number (first column is number 1).
+This command is generally used to extract columns/fields from a file using the `-f/--fields` argument followed by the number(s) of the column(s) of interest (the first column/field is numbered 1).

-Columns may be separated by various characters (*e.g.* ',', ';', ':', '|'...).
-One of the most common is the tabulation ('\t') as in '.bed' files.
-This is also the default separator of the `cut` command.
+By default `cut` expects the column/field separator to be a  tabulation ('\t') as in '.bed' files.

 Here is an example on how to extract the 3rd column of the _SAOUHSC.bed_ file: